 - Is my business wasting a lot of metal, frequently having to cut up panels, or having ordering issues?
 Am I okay with that?

-- If I were to purchase a machine, is there someone on my staff who can operate it?
-If not, am I able to hire a new employee?
+- If I purchased a machine, is there someone on my staff who can operate it?
+If not, am I able to hire a new employee and train them?

-At New Tech Machinery, we take pride in helping and educating contractors so they’re better equipped to make the decision that best fits their individual and unique business needs.
+At New Tech Machinery, we take pride in helping and educating roofing contractors become better equipped to make the best decision for their individual business needs.